 - Significant Future Scalability: 3 large-scale uranium projects with over 50 million lbs. of combined M&I resources.

 - Roca Honda Project is a true flagship property which can be developed stand-alone or as a “bolt-on” to General Atomics’ Mt.
 Taylor mine.

 - Increasing uranium production through strategic acquisitions & organic growth.

 - Uranerz Acquisition: Combining Nichols Ranch with White Mesa Mill to become the only ISR & conventional uranium producer focused on the U.S.

-White Mesa Mill
+Strategic Asset: White Mesa Mill

-The White Mesa Mill is the only fully-licensed and operating conventional uranium mill in the United States, and one of only three in North America.
-The facility has a licensed capacity of 2,000 tons per day and can produce up to 8 million lbs. of U3O8 (uranium) per year.
-White Mesa also has a co-recovery circuit to produce vanadium from Colorado Plateau ores, and an alternate feed circuit to process other uranium-bearing materials, such as those derived from uranium conversion and other metal processing from third party producers, thus enhancing the mills long term economic viability.
+The Mill was constructed in 1980 by Energy Fuels Nuclear Inc. In 2007, a $31 million modernization of the facility was completed.
+The White Mesa Mill uses sulfuric acid leaching and a solvent extraction recovery process.
+White Mesa also has a co-recovery circuit to produce vanadium from Colorado Plateau ores, and an alternate feed circuit to process other uranium-bearing materials, such as those derived from uranium conversion and other metal processing from third party producers, thus enhancing the Mill’s long term economic viability.